EndeavourAccuracy/FOSSTube/README.txt

 * Users can browse their comment history and subscriptions.
 * User preferences: show NSFW content, home container width, thumbnail size.
 * Users can send and receive information requests (email address).
-* Admins can change forum topic titles.
+* Admins can change forum topic titles, and lock forum topics.
 * Customizable 404 Not Found page.
 * Disallows users from adding duplicate videos to the same account (MD5), and the video overview lists duplicate videos on other accounts (again, MD5).
+* Polls can be attached to forum topics.
+* Support for spherical videos (with Video.js).
+* Highlighting of unread topics and comments/replies.

 ===[4 - INSTALLATION AND SET UP]===============================================